Alberto Ventafridda

 document.head.appendChild(incidunt);

 This is the code that the obfuscation was hiding.
 As we expected it’s not particularly exciting.
-More so, the payload it’s trying to load does not exist anymore on that url, so the research ends abruptly here.
+More so, the payload it’s trying to load does not exist anymore on that url, so our research on that side ends here.